jvegaf/electron-images-scraper/README.md

 # Example

-This is a application service example
+This is an application service example

 ```js
 const Scraper = require('electron-images-scraper');